AssetSync/asset_sync/README.md

 With the `gzip_compression` option enabled, when uploading your assets.
 If a file has a gzip compressed equivalent we will replace that asset with the compressed version and sets the correct headers for S3 to serve it.
 For example, if you have a file **master.css** and it was compressed to **master.css.gz** we will upload the **.gz** file to S3 in place of the uncompressed file.

 If the compressed file is actually larger than the uncompressed file we will ignore this rule and upload the standard uncompressed version.

-## Heroku

-With Rails 3.1 on the Heroku cedar stack, the deployment process automatically runs `rake assets:precompile`.
-Due to the methods with which Heroku compile slugs, there will be an error raised by asset_sync as the environment is not available.

-To prevent this part of the deploy from failing, but carry on as normal set `fail_silently` to true in your configuration.

 ## Rake Task